nanome-ai/nanome-lib/doc/source/shapes.mesh.rst

 Note that the mesh color will blend with the per-vertex colors and the mesh texture.

+Since Nanome 1.23.2, transparent meshes are also using textures and per-vertex colors.

 As texturing the mesh uses the uv array, the texture will not be mapped if `mesh.uv` is not set.

 **************